fonoster/goodtok/README.md

 }
 ```

-When no Customer token is provided, the video widget will show a form, requesting the user to enter their name, email and a message.
+When no customer token is provided, the video widget will show a form, requesting the user to enter their name, email and a message.
 The video widget will then request an anonymous token from the server.
-When possible we recommend you to provide a Customer token to the video widget to avoid the form.
+When possible we recommend you to provide a customer token to the video widget to avoid the form.

-To learn more about Customer tokens, see the [Customer tokens](http://localhost:3000/docs/video-widget/customer-tokens) section in the documentation.
+To learn more about customer tokens, see the [customer tokens](http://localhost:3000/docs/video-widget/customer-tokens) section in the documentation.

 ## Contact us